 Once the preserve of the very rich, with rising house prices, more and more of us find our estates are liable for large sums of IHT, leaving our families with significantly reduced funds.
 However, with careful planning, the amount payable can be mitigated.

 This Will Trust is designed for couples to ensure that they both make use of their individual inheritance tax (IHT) allowances when then die.
-Their allowance, or Nil-Rate Band (NRB), is a threshold at which the first £325,000 (2020/21) is tax-free.
-Depending on your circumstances, other tax-free allowances may be available before the excess is taxed at 40%.
+Their allowance, or Nil-Rate Band (NRB), is a threshold at which the first £325,000 (2022/23) is tax-free and where the excess is taxed at 40%.

 Many couples draw up simple Wills whereby on the death of the first partner the whole of the estate passes to the survivor.
 When the surviving partner dies they have only one NRB to offset against the value of the estate and this creates an IHT liability.